nim-lang/Nim/doc/mm.md

 ORC is the default memory management strategy.
 It is a memory management mode primarily based on reference counting.
 Reference cycles are handled by a cycle collection mechanism based on "trial deletion".
-Since algorithms based on "tracing" are not used, a program's stack size will not impact memory management performance.
+Since algorithms based on "tracing" are not used, the runtime behavior is oblivious to the involved heap and stack sizes.

 The reference counting operations (= "RC ops") do not use atomic instructions and do not have to -- instead entire subgraphs are *moved* between threads.
 The Nim compiler also aggressively